Restoring Coral Reef Biodiversity

 Phase in progress

-An important outcome from Phase 3 is an eco-tourism business model that supports MPAs and invites local tourism operators, resorts and NGOs to invest and participate in building a world-class dive and snorkel attraction.
-This will then generate critical revenue for the island and coastal communities while protecting and enhancing the local marine habitat.
-When complete, the IntelliReefs dive reefs will enable tourists to participate in planting coral fragments grown in nurseries.
-The images to the left highlight the exciting process in which tourists and MPA visitors will participate:
+An important outcome from Phase 3 is an eco-tourism business model that supports MPAs and invites local tourism operators, resorts, and NGOs to invest and participate in building a world-class dive and snorkel attraction.
+This will generate critical revenue for the island and coastal communities, while protecting and enhancing the local marine habitat.
+When complete, the IntelliReefs dive reefs will enable tourists to participate in our conservation initiative by planting coral fragments grown in nurseries.